min69u/Reforestation/README.md

-## How does Darth Vader like his toast?
-On the dark side.
+## What does a female snake use for support?
+A co-Bra!